 I am a photographer who enjoys photobooks and subsequently writes commentaries.
 The photobooks that are of interest to me are contemporary investigations that cover a broad range of photographic projects, themes and subjects.
 I may provide news about photographic book publishing and photobook events.
 My book reviews are published on a totally random frequency.

 For comments, questions and book review submission inquiries, I can be reached at firstname.lastname@example.org

 My hard cover photobook Ciociaria is published by Edizioni Punctum (Rome, Italy), 2011 and was launched at FotoGrafia Festival Internazionale di Roma in September of 2011.
 The book features 50 color photographs that investigate the memory of a central area of Italy that has neither a defined region or known history.
-The essay is by Marco Delogu, artistic director of FotoGrafia and includes an Afterword by me, with both essays provided in both English and Italian text.
-Ciociaria can be purchased from me directly or on-line at photo-eye bookstore and speciality fine art and photography book stores.
+The essay is by Marco Delogu, artistic director of FotoGrafia and includes an Afterword by me, with the essays provided in both English and Italian text.
+Ciociaria can be purchased from me directly or on-line at photo-eye bookstore and specialty fine art and photography book stores.